bugsounet/EXT-SpotifyCanvasLyrics/README.md

     },
  ```

- This plugins have no position and no configuration !
+ This plugins have no position and no configuration !<br>
- It will scan require plugins for auto-configure and will use a popup in fullscreen for displaying
+ It will be auto-configured with all requirements<br>
+ This Plugins will create a server for fetch Lyrics and Canvas

  # Update